ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/uv_debug/3_event_recorder.md

 1. ![Run](./b_uv4_run.png) **Run (F5)** the application.
 7. The Event Recorder window no longer contains printf frames as shown below:
    ![Filtered Event Recorder window](./evtrec_window_filtered.png)
 In this case, you only need to unselect the Op column.
-The other frames do not exist in our simple example.
+The other frames do not exist in this simple example.

 #### Save Filter Settings